QikaiGu/scalding-emr-tutorial/README.md

 ```
 sfo-rslifka:~/workspace/scalding-emr-tutorial(master)$ cat data/output/part-00000
 www.allaboutbalance.com 3
 www.badLocation.com 1
-www.emptyOrNoLocation.com	2
+www.emptyOrNoLocation.com 3
 www.sharethrough.com  2
 ```

 ...and there's our TSV, brilliant.

 ## Step 4 - Executing Remotely With Elasticity and Elastic MapReduce

 Included in this tutorial is `elasticity.rb`, a small script that utilizes the [Elasticity](https://github.com/rslifka/elasticity) gem to submit your shiny new Scalding job to EMR.
-It also relies on Elasticity to upload the test data prior to running the job.
+It also relies on Elasticity to upload the test data prior to running the job, so you don't have to be concerned about how to make your job tests data EMR-accessible.

 ### Step 4a - Install Elasticity

 If you're running a .ruby*-aware tool like [RVM](https://rvm.io/), you'll notice that you're using a new gemset in this folder: `scalding-emr-tutorial`.
 Go ahead and install Elasticity:

 ```
-gem install elasticity
+gem install elasticity --no-rdoc --no-ri
 ```

 ### Step 4b - Create an S3 Bucket